The Philippines is a great destination for travelling and scuba diving

 Healthy corals around Apo Islands in the Philippines

 Our second dive is a very relaxing drift dive.
 There is a little current which carries us comfortably along while a sea snake is following us in the current.
 He looks curious or maybe he is just simply enjoying our company.
 There is an amazingly big group of jackfish, we can enter the school of fish, swim between them and get lost in it, and they don´t even move away from us.
+Oh, how much I missed scuba diving on the Philippines!

 The Pajama Cardinalfish is playing the same game with me as the Juvenile Harlequin Sweetlips!